World War I

 Fighting continued on May 10, and resulted in a huge number of dead or severely wounded.

-The men indeed had to progress through an area crisscrossed by an extensive network of defenses, barriers and redoubts.
+The men indeed had to progress through an area crisscrossed by an extensive network of defences, barriers and redoubts.

 The French troops, however, made good progression in the following days.